csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 Hi there!

-It has been a long time sinse the last time I posted something here.
+It has been a long time since the last time I posted something here.

 A lot has happened: for starters I moved to London, got married, worked at DNEG for a while and then switched to my current job in the research department (real time) at Foundry.
 My day to day job is also a bit different, nowadays I find myself working on c++ projects developing prototypes and/or experimental extensions to Foundry products.

 Now, back to the topic...
 What's that `fzf` thingy I wanted to share about?

-Well, I work a lot on the terminal (Linux) and during the years I have treassured quite a collection of useful little tools to make my workflow nicer, one of them is FZF!
+Well, I work a lot on the terminal (Linux) and during the years I have treasured quite a collection of useful little tools to make my workflow nicer, one of them is FZF!

 https://github.com/junegunn/fzf

-`FZF` is a command line fuzzy finder written in go, very handy to find files and what not.. but the coolest part is how easy it is to integrate it into all sort of workflows, just pipe the content to be filtered into it!
+`FZF` is an interactive Unix filter for command-line written in go, very handy to find files and what not...
+The coolest part is how easy it is to integrate all sort of workflows into it, just pipe the content to be filtered into `fzf` and you are ready to go!

+## Executable launcher

-A very useful thing I do a lot with `fzf` is to run a particular executable of the project I'm working on (yes, there might be many executables on a given cmake project).
+A very useful thing I do a lot with `fzf` is to run a particular executable of the project I'm working on (yes, there might be many executables on a given `cmake` project).

-Here a breakdown of how I have this setup:
+Here's a breakdown of how I have this setup:

 ### Finding executables

 First we need to find all executables in the project, for that I do a recursive find starting on the current directory (usually the root of the project) + a few greps further filtering things.

-I usually create a `build` folder within the project containing the generated project out of cmake where things get built, so this should cover that use case.
+I usually create a `build` folder within the project containing the generated project out of `cmake` where things get built, so this should cover that use case.

 i.e. `~/bin/fx`

 ```bash
 #!/bin/env bash
 find . -type f -executable -exec file {} \; | grep -wE executable | grep -Po ".*(?=:)"